getsolus/help-center-docs/docs/user/intro.md

 **[Editions](/docs/user/editions/)**

-Solus comes in multiple Editions for different Desktop Environments.
-The purpose of this section is to introduce you to those desktops, walk you through common configuration tasks, and provides useful tips and tricks.
+Solus comes in multiple editions for different desktop environments.
+The purpose of this section is to introduce you to those desktops, walk you through common configuration tasks, and provide useful tips and tricks.

 **[Hardware](/docs/user/hardware/)**